On Track

 We’re not sure how to use the data to support our work?

-Through our on-line On Track and Impact workshops, Women’s Aid can build confidence in collecting, interpreting, and managing the quality of your data.
-In addition to our On Track Training Workshops, we have a range of Impact workshops designed to support services to use their data to demonstrate how services are meeting the needs of clients and meeting obligations to commissioners, funders, and other stakeholders.
+Through our online On Track and Impact courses, Women’s Aid can build user confidence in collecting, interpreting, and managing the quality of your data.
+In addition to our On Track courses, we have a range of Impact courses designed to support services to use data to demonstrate how services are meeting the needs of clients and meeting obligations to commissioners, funders, and other stakeholders.

 Oasis DA CMS

-Initial setup fees and annual recurring costs will depend on the number of users, or licenses needed.
-Our partners at IT Works will provide advice and a quote based on specific requirements.
+Initial setup fees and annual costs will depend on the number of users, or licenses needed.
+Our partners at IT Works will provide advice based on specific requirements.
 IT Works will consider how many people will need to use the system, training needs, and costs of moving any existing data and client information over the new system.

 Women’s Aid costs

 Women’s Aid does not receive any revenue or income from services enabling or using On Track.
-Services can contact IT Works for information about set-up and ongoing costs of implementing/using OASIS with On Track enabled or to receive a tailored quote.
+Services can contact IT Works for information about set-up and ongoing costs of implementing/using OASIS with On Track.

-For more information about our workshops, click here or email us at: [email protected]
+For more information about our courses and prices, click here or email us at: ontrack@womensaid.org.uk.

 Women’s Aid does not charge for our email support or requests for system development.